estridge2014/Amazon_Vine_Analysis/README.md

 #### Examine for Bias

+Reference Amazon Vine Program analysis code [here](https://github.com/estridge2014/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

 1. How many Vine reviews and non-Vine reviews were there?
 The overall amount of reviews was 1688884.
-After examining the data I observed there were no vine reviews in the data.
+I observed there were no vine reviews in the data.
 The amount of values that was listed as not vine was 1688884.

 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 Because there were no vine reviews, there were 0 vine reviews with 5 stars.
 I chose to determine the amount of ratings for each of the 5 possible values in the star_ratings column.
 To do this I used the for loop below.